64nYm3d3/CheatSheet/Languages/Powershell/data_exfil.md

 Just as we can download files, we can upload them as well.
 System.Net.WebClient offers methods for this such as

 System.Net.WebClient
--UploadString
+- UploadString
--UploadFile
+- UploadFile
--UploadData
+- UploadData
--and more too!
+- and more too!